Wendy (film): Plot

 While exploring a capsized boat called the Mañana, Douglas injures his head and disappears from sight.
 The children search for him without success.
 Missing his twin brother, James withdraws emotionally and his right hand begins to show signs of age.
-James becomes afraid and asks Peter to cut the hand off lest he become old.
-Shocked and disgusted, Wendy pulls James away from the group and they explore the back of the island.
-They encounter a settlement of "Olds," children who lost faith in Mother and thus began to age normally.
-Among them is Buzzo, well known by the younger kids as being a former member of their group (who lost his faith in Mother when his best friend died).
+James becomes afraid and asks Peter to cut the hand off lest he become old, which he does.
+Shocked and disgusted, Wendy takes the wounded James away from the group and is helped by Buzzo, well known by the younger kids as being a former member of their group (who lost his faith in Mother and grew old after his best friend died).
+Buzzo brings Wendy and James to a settlement of "Olds," children who lost faith in Mother and thus began to age normally.
 James, bitter at having to grow up without Douglas, rallies the group to kill and eat Mother's fish form in order to regain their youth.
 The Olds kidnap the children to use as bait for Mother and repurpose the Mañana as a fishing boat.

 While evading the Olds, Wendy and Peter find Douglas alive.
 They swim to the Mañana, where they find the now elderly James, with a hook in place of his missing right hand.
 As Peter and Wendy rescue the children, James kills Mother with a harpoon.
 With Peter and the children mournful and the Olds disheartened, Wendy gets them to all start singing, which inspires Peter and revitalizes the volcano.
 Wendy and Douglas decide it is time for them to go home plus also bring Thomas back with them to give his family closure (along with two other tag along lost children).
 Knowing that he cannot go home, James stays to play with Peter as his new “enemy” Captain Hook, thereby allowing him to live out the rest of his days with the spirit of a child.
-Years later Wendy, now a mother herself, wakes to find her daughter Jane climbing aboard a passing train car with none other than Peter himself, still unchanged by time.
+25 years later, Wendy, now a mother herself, wakes to find her daughter Jane climbing aboard a passing train car with none other than Peter himself, still unchanged by time.
 Unable to keep up, Wendy comforts herself that Peter will look after her daughter and eventually return Jane back home to Wendy.